-45. The interests of the Company and of the British nation are UNDIVIDED and INSE PARABLE, with relation to this important question.
-Every principle of justice and policy demands the extension of the utmost practicable facility to the British merchants in India, for the export from India to the port? of London, of the largest possible proportion [of the manufactures and produce of India, { not required for the Company's investment.
-Such advantageous terms of freight, and such other benefits should be opened to the British merchants in India, as should not only remove every inducement to conduct the trade through foreign channels, but should. enable the British Merchants in India to enter into a competition in the markets of Europe, with merchants trading in goods of similar produce for Imanufacture, provided by foreign capital.
-2: 6: 1 manufacture, ibal ai mand over the trait, that had a other not
+45. The interests of the Company and of the British nation are unpiviped and inse-PARABLE, with relation to this important question: Every principle of justice and policy demands the extension of the utmost practicable facility to the British merchants in India, for the export from India to the port? of London, of the largest possible proportion [of the manufactures and produce of India, [not required for the Company's investment.
+Such advantageous terms of freight, and such other benefits should be opened to the British merchants in India, as should not only remove every inducement to conduct the trade through foreign channels, but should. enable the British Merchants in India to enter into a competition in the markets of Europe, with merchants trading in goods of itish .

-46. To foreigners the indulgence may safely be extended, of purchasing with their own capital such part of the manufactures or produce of India, calculated for the European or American markets, as may not be embraced by the capital employed in the purchase of the Company's investment, and of the cargoes of the British merchants resident in India.
+similar produce for manufacture, provided by foreign capital. ...
+62 1 minute quibal ai safely be extended, of purchasing with their own capital such part of the manufactures or produce of India, calculated for the European or American markets, as may not be embraced by the capital employed in the purchase of the Company's investment, and of the cargoes of the British merchants resident in India.

-47. It is, however, doubtful, whether; foreign nations would be able to retain any considerable proportion of the trade from
+foreign nations would be able to retain any considerable proportion of the trade from cely to any in the annual in India,

 The Americans obtain Indian goods so much cheaper by a direct intercourse with India, than they could through the circuitous route of Europe, that they will probably continue to deal largely, even on their own capital, with India.
-It is now the ordinary practice of the Americans, under the last treaty of commerce, to ship cargoes in India for America, to touch at some port. in America, and without trans-shipping or unloading the goods in America, to proceed directly to Europe, and to dispose of their Indian cargoes in an European port.
+It is now the ordinary practice of the Americans, under the last treaty of commerce, to ship cargoes in India for America, to touch at some port in America, and without trans-shipping or unloading the goods in America, to proceed directly to Europe, and to dispose of their Indian cargoes in an European port.
 This practice is, unquestionably, contrary to the treaty of commerce with America.